Lake County DUI Court Process

 First Offense

-- Other Requirements: Alcohol and drug education classes, community service (48-96 hours), and potentially an Ignition Interlock Device (IID) after license reinstatement.
+- Other Requirements: You may be required to complete alcohol education classes, perform community service, and install an Ignition Interlock Device (IID) on your vehicle.

 Second Offense